 Ochsner Health and Xavier University will form a nonprofit and create a new curriculum that incorporates facilities, personnel, and administrative processes from both institutions.
 Each institution will also appoint an equal number of representatives to the College of Medicine’s board of directors.

-To further integrate diversity into employee demographics at Dartmouth Health, Dr. Teresa Malcolm, the health system’s vice president of diversity, equity, inclusion, and belonging, says the DEIB team works in tandem with the health system’s talent acquisition team to attract, hire, and retain diverse candidates.
+To further integrate diversity into employee demographics at Dartmouth Health, Dr. Teresa Malcolm, the health system’s vice president of diversity, equity, inclusion, and belonging and a member of the Senior Executive DEI Think Tank, says the DEIB team works in tandem with the health system’s talent acquisition team to attract, hire, and retain diverse candidates.

 Dartmouth Health diversifies its hiring pool by listing opportunities on job boards for underrepresented in medicine (URiM) students, but Dr. Malcolm says “postings only scratch the surface.”
 They also cultivate relationships with organizations that serve URiM students and attend conferences where they can interact and engage with prospective medical employees.

 When the healthcare system identified biases in its hiring process, including gender bias, affinity bias, and the halo effect, Dr. Malcolm’s team mitigated them by introducing blind application screenings.
 This meant the candidate’s name, gender, geographic location, and schools attended were not included on their application.

 Finally, Dr. Malcolm says employee resource groups (ERGs) are instrumental in retaining employees.
 “Our ERGs have created a positive and safe space for friendship and support, personal and professional development, and allyship,” Dr. Malcolm says.
 “Retention of a diverse workforce is achieved when people feel respected, included, valued and protected.”
 Dartmouth Health also plans to launch a mentorship program in the upcoming year.